-In partnership with FAME, iGrad helps college students and graduates succeed through free online financial literacy tools that offer an interactive experience.
-This financial education resource helps students sharpen their knowledge about borrowing and repaying student loans, affording a home, paying credit card bills, investing, and budgeting.
+In partnership with FAME, iGrad® helps college students and graduates succeed through free online financial literacy tools that help students sharpen their knowledge about borrowing and repaying student loans, affording a home, paying credit card bills, investing, and budgeting.
 Sign up through FAME today at FAME.igrad.com, or if you are attending a participating college, sign up through your college:

 FAME is not responsible for the content of iGrad.

 - Know your goals, or what is most important to you, when you think about the cost of borrowing; and then compare loan options to find the right fit to achieve those goals:

 - Having the lowest interest rate